 Colorado Springs was recently named the fifth-best city to find a job by WalletHub.
 The city tops several other lists as well, including No. 1 on Trulia’s top housing market to watch in 2019 and No. 4 in Thumbtack’s most business-friendly cities.

-While it may not be Denver, Colorado Springs has a much better cost of living.
+While it may not be Denver, Colorado Springs has a much better cost of living for millennials.
 If you enjoy the feel of a small town without all the prestige (and price tag), this charming city is for you.

 San Antonio regularly enjoys taking a step back in time to celebrate its Spanish heritage and deep roots in the Old West.
 From its Texas Folklife Festival to its famous Fiesta, you’ll always have a reason to let loose in this lively city.